-- 521. New residential communities can generate a demand for a significant number of new school places, particularly where families are attracted to the area.
-In such cases, it is vital to the process of supporting sustainable communities that the planning system facilitates the timely provision of new school buildings and/or school provision. - 522.
-The complexity of the situation in West Lothian, however demands, that Development Management take advice on the education provision implications of each proposal for residential development from Education Planning and no application will be concluded until a rigorous assessment of existing schools capacity and/or the provision of new school facilities allied to the proposed development has been completed. - 523.
-The response of Education Planning will be informed by school roll projections produced by a forecasting model.
-In the interests of transparency, this is explained in some detail is the SG entitled Planning for education. - 524.
-There are in fact several SGs relating to education matters, all of which can be viewed on our supplementary guidance webpage. - 525.
+- 523. New residential communities can generate a demand for a significant number of new school places, particularly where families are attracted to the area.
+In such cases, it is vital to the process of supporting sustainable communities that the planning system facilitates the timely provision of new school buildings and/or school provision. - The complexity of the situation in West Lothian, however demands, that Development Management take advice on the education provision implications of each proposal for residential development from Education Planning and no application will be concluded until a rigorous assessment of existing schools capacity and/or the provision of new school facilities allied to the proposed development has been completed. - 525.
+The response of Education and Planning will be informed by school roll projections produced by a forecasting model. - 526.
+In the interests of transparency, this will be explained in greater detail is the SG entitled Planning and Education. - 527.
 It is particularly important that developers/landowners engage in early discussions with the council so that education issues can be identified and addressed.
 Enquiries should, in the first instance, be directed to Development Management staff.